richchad/Forecasting-online-poker-traffic/ReadMe.md

 Applying a Seasonal AutoRegressive Moving Average model to these time series, I developed one and two step ahead forecasts for each component of traffic, evaluated them and drafted a roll out strategy for a poker traffic forecasting product.

-Despite a relatively small data set, there is clear evidence that a poker traffic forecasting product can provide valuable information players can use to improve increase their profit.
+Despite a relatively small data set, there is clear evidence that a poker traffic forecasting product can provide valuable information players can use to improve their overall profit.

 ## Presentation and work
 Powerpoint presentation and notebooks can be viewed by clicking the titles below (presenting notebooks with nbviewer is necessary to view plotly graphs).